 Reliability Data Collection and Analysis Resources

-The 2016 Edition of the Nonelectronic Parts Reliability Data publication (NPRD-2016) presents field failure rate data on a wide variety of electrical assemblies and electromechanical/mechanical parts and assemblies.
-Compared to its predecessor NPRD-2011 publication, NPRD-2016 adds 138,000 new parts and over 370 billion part hours, representing approximately a 400% increase in content.
-The expanded part types and data in NPRD-2016 cover ground, airborne and naval environments.
+The 2023 Edition of the Nonelectronic Parts Reliability Data publication (NPRD-2023) is available through ROADS! presents field failure rate data on a wide variety of mechanical and electromechanical parts and assemblies.
+The parts cover ground, airborne and naval environments.
+NPRD-2023 adds 300,000 new failure rate records and 13,000 new components compared to its predecessor.

 Learn more.